dojo/docs/dijit/Tree.rst

 More examples
 =============

-There are :ref:`more extensive examples <dijit/Tree-examples>` of using the tree
+There are :ref:`more extensive examples <dijit/Tree-examples>` of using the tree.

 Accessibility